Adult woman and an Adult man sitting in an intimate setting and having a conversation as hearts are around them.

 • Write each other letters

-• Write your wants
+• Write down your desires

 Share with your partner

-We have a tendency to avoid difficult topics.
-Sometimes it’s easier to avoid them so we don’t have rejection, or hurt.
-Ignoring those topics leads to frustration, and can grow resentment in a relationship.
-Things you don’t want.
-I know it’s not easy opening yourself up, being honest about something you’re insecure about, but do it.
-Share that with your partner.
-Talk through it with them, find things to keep the intimacy going.
+I know it’s not easy opening yourself up and being honest about something you’re insecure about, but I recommend you do it.
+Share these things with your partner.
+Talk through it with them and find things to keep the intimacy going.
 Find things that make you feel desirable, beautiful, confident.
-Because I promise you, you are worthy of it.
+Because I promise you — you are worthy of it.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Chronic-Hives.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.